We’re the mechanics lien experts. It’s fast, easy, affordable, and done right.File now

 The mechanics lien (sometimes referred to as a contractor lien) is a contractor’s strongest tool for overcoming non-payment.
 Mechanics liens are specific to the construction industry, and the automatically law grants contractors the right to file a lien.
-(Learn the 17 ways a mechanics lien gets a contractor paid).
+And they are incredibly effective: Learn the 17 ways a mechanics lien gets a contractor paid.

 Mechanics lien rules seem tricky and complicated to many contractors, but with the right information, this challenge becomes a lot easier.